Home | Browse Topics | Criminal & traffic law | The criminal courts | How criminal cases begin: Pleading guilty/not guilty, bail, and name suppression

 A registrar (rather than a judge) can organise your remand (when you don’t plead guilty) if both you and the police agree on the terms of the remand.

 Some courts operate a registrar’s court.
 Other courts simply have a registrar’s kiosk.
-In areas where there is only a kiosk, you won’t have to enter a courtroom on your first appearance.
+In areas where there is only a kiosk, if you and the police have agreed on the terms of your remand, you won’t have to enter a courtroom on your first appearance.

 Who will be in the courtroom?
 Where do I stand?